gannicottb/hello-bazel/README.md

 # Demo
 Install bazelisk.

+Run bazel-deps script to generate BUILD files for our dependencies:

+`scripts/update_dependencies.sh`

+Build the :App target with Bazel:

-`bazelisk build :App`
+`bazel build :App`

-`bazel-bin/App`
+Run the :App target with Bazel:

+`bazel run :App`

+You can do the same with :HelloServer to see an http4s server in action.

+Package either target in a Docker image and then run with:

+`bazel run :AppImage` or `bazel run :HelloServerImage`

 OR (recommended)

 [Install bazel plugin for IJ.](https://plugins.jetbrains.com/plugin/8609-bazel)

-To update dependencies, make changes to dependencies.yaml then run `scripts/update_dependencies.sh`

-ALSO update your deps in the relevant BUILD file!

 You can then set up a run configuration like:
 * target expression = //:App
 * Bazel command = run

+# Updating dependencies
+To update dependencies, make changes to dependencies.yaml then run `scripts/update_dependencies.sh`

+ALSO update your deps in the relevant BUILD file!

 # Initial Approach